Sangaldan: Drinking water and sanitation

 Nonpotable water is available all year round.
 A hand pump is the drinking water source.
 No drainage system is available.
 No system to collects garbage.
 Drain water is discharged directly into water bodies.

 Communication and media

 A sub post office is available.
 Mobile coverage is available.
 The nearest Internet Centre is 10 km away.
 The nearest private courier facility is 10 km away.

 Electricity

 This village has a power supply with a 14-hour power window in summer, and about 8-hours in winter.
 Ten hours of agricultural power supply in summer and twelve hours in winter are available.

 Other

 Anganwadi centre and polling station are there.

 Economy

 J&K Bank and an ATM are available.

-Maize, potatoes and beans are agricultural commodities.
+Maize,rice, potatoes and beans are agricultural commodities.
 Total irrigated area in this village is 24.3 hectares from canals.
 Carpets are handicrafts made there.